Email Personalization: A Guide to Higher Opens & Engagement

 Just like the email itself, your audience needs to be customized to create the best interactions and results for your emails.

-Creating highly targeted customer segments by dividing your customers into different groups based on their data is essential for a successful email personalization strategy.
-The goal is to group subscribers with shared characteristics — using geographic, demographic, and behavioral data — into segments in order to effectively market to each group.
+Creating highly targeted customer segmentation by dividing your customers into different groups based on their data is essential for a successful email personalization strategy.
+The goal is to group subscribers with shared characteristics (geographic, demographic, and behavioral) into segments you can market to effectively.

 With customer segmentation, you can match personalized emails to precisely the right audience.